rgc2000/NutClient-ESXi/readme.txt

 lose VMWare support if you install it.
 Use it at your own risks.

 REVISIONS

+Version notation is X.Y.Z where Z is for minor evolutions and bug fixes with no new features.
+Y is for new features and X is for major evolutions with possible break of ascending compatibility.

 1.0.0 - 26/05/2012 - internal beta release
 1.0.1 - 28/05/2012 - initial release